You can design your checklists in several different ways. For help enabling and configuring checklists, see Configuring Checklists.

 - In the Copy Checklist Design dialog, enter information in the required fields for the new copy of the checklist.

 You will receive a notification when the checklist copy is complete.

 You can enable checklist versioning at the Checklist Type level.
 For Checklist Types with version control enabled, a Checklist Design Master record is created for the initial Checklist Design version (Version 0).
 As you create new versions of the Checklist Design, the Checklist Design Master represents the list of versions for that design.

 For a versioned Checklist Design, you can have only one version in each of the Draft and Approved states.
-Moving a Draft checklist version to Approved moves the previous Approved version to Superseded.
+If you configure the Approved state’s entry action to Make previous checklist design version superseded, then moving a Draft checklist version to Approved moves the previous Approved version to Superseded.

 Note: If you enable version control for an existing Checklist Type, a Checklist Design Master is created for each related Checklist Design, and the existing Checklist Designs are set to Version 0.

 For Checklist Types with version control enabled, you can create a new version of a Checklist Design.
 You can create a new version only from the latest version, which can be in the Approved, Superseded, Revision Required, or Obsolete state.
 The new version is automatically created in the Draft state, and the version number is incremented by 1 from the previous version.
 The new version is associated with the same Checklist Design Master record as the previous version.
 The name of the new version is defined during creation as the previous checklist design name plus “-V(n)” appended to the name, where n is the previous version incremented by 1, such as: “Example Checklist-V(2)”.
 You can create a new version by creating from a copy of the current version or by creating a new blank version.

 - Navigate to the appropriate Checklist Design record, and select Create New Version from the Actions menu.